Point of Sale Software

 Australian Reserve Bank

-The Australian government's election promise was that the debt card surcharging would be banned.
+The Australian government's election promise was that debit card surcharging would be banned.
 Most in parliament agree, so it's almost sure that this will happen.
-Now, the Australian Reserve Bank (RBA) wants to stop stores from charging surcharging fees for Visa and MasterCard credit cards as well, these changes, the RBA claims, would save customers about $1.2 billion each year.
+Now, the Australian Reserve Bank (RBA) wants to stop stores from charging surcharging fees for Visa and MasterCard credit cards as well.
+These changes, the RBA claims, would save customers about $1.2 billion each year.
 The first question is who pays for this $1.2 billion savings: the banks, the business community or the consumer (banks are talking about increasing fees for having a card).

 Here is what I know now, and if I find out more, I will let you know here.
 To read our submission to the RBA on the issue, click here.